 A study of the function of the endocrine system and how it regulates the metabolic processes of living organisms.
-The course begins with a historical background of the science of endocrinology and then progresses from pituitary gland secretions through the endocrinology of the reproductive organs.
-Attention will also be given to neuro-endocrine mechanisms in lower vertebrates and invertebrates.
-3 class hours, 2 discussion- demonstration hours a week for one semester.

-Additional prerequisite: at least one Area B biology course, preferably BIOL 3452 or CHEM 3330.
+The course begins with a hormone synthesis/action and then progresses through the functional endocrine systems including stress, reproduction, pregnancy, energy, balance and bone.
+Attention will also be given to neuro-endocrine mechanisms involved in regulating these systems.
+3 class hours, 3 laboratory hours a week for one semester.
+(Offered every other year.)
+Additional Prerequisite: at least one Area B course (preferably BIOL 3452 or CHEM 3330)